springload/pattern-book/README.md

     </div>
 </blockquote>

-### Q. This is a pattern library so where's the outdated dev webserver with hot reloading?
+### Q. This is a pattern library so where's the outdated dev webserver with broken hot reloading?

+Great question.

+`pattern-book` doesn't include a dev server because other projects do it better.

-Just use [Create-React-App](https://github.com/facebookincubator/create-react-app) or, add `<Book>` tags to a new route in your app, or use whatever boilerplate you like.
+So instead just use [Create-React-App](https://github.com/facebookincubator/create-react-app) or, add `<Book>` tags to a new route in your app, or use whatever boilerplate you like.

-`pattern-book` doesn't include one and this is intentional because other projects do it better.

 ### Q. How does pattern-book organise the page of patterns... with headings, accordions, tabs, or what?